 A commercial note buyer is generally able to give the best prices if the following are true:

 - Good down payment of at least 10-20%

 - No other large liens or loans against the property

 - Personal guarantee on the note rather than the buyer just signing as a member of an LLC or corporation

-- If there is a personal guarantee, a good FICO score above 650 will help
+- If there is a personal guarantee, a strong FICO score above 650 will help

-- Strong pay history showing that the new owner can make full and timely payments
+- Good pay history showing that the new owner can make full and timely payments

 - The note collateral is mainly the property and does not include the business